It’s not fun when your Apple Watch won’t swipe up. When that happens, you cannot use the control center, change modes, or locate your iPhone.

 If you feel your Apple Watch Digital Crown is stuck and can’t move, there must be dirt or gunk on your watch.

-Immediately start cleaning or drying your Apple Watch with a damp and clean cloth.
+Start cleaning your Apple Watch right away with a damp and clean cloth.
 Remove the band, the screen protector, or any other extra accessories, and clean all parts of your Apple Watch gently and carefully.

 Although many users have reported the problem that the Apple Watch won’t swipe up, Apple didn’t publish an official statement on this.

-Users claimed this problem occurred after updating their Apple Watch to watchOS 8.5.1, and Apple Support Community didn’t say anything about the fix. watchOS 8.6 is now available, and it seems the problem has been solved after the update.
+Users claimed this problem occurred after updating their Apple Watch to watchOS 8.5.1, and Apple Support Community didn’t say anything about the fix.
+The newest watchOS version is now available, and it seems the problem has been solved after the update.

 Updating your Apple Watch first is recommended to check if the problem is solved.
 If the issue persists, try other solutions mentioned above or contact Apple Support.